 The comparison chart shown below shows the overall scores for each stroller we tested in this review.
-The Vista is shown in blue and earned the top place of 19 strollers.
-While it missed an Editors' Choice award due to the higher price and heavier weight, it did walk away with a Top Pick award.
+The Vista (in blue) earned the top place in this review and while it missed an Editors' Choice award due to the higher price and heavier weight, it did walk away as a Top Pick for versatility.

-The sections below provide further details on how the Vista performed in each metric during testing.
-The metric scores were used to determine the overall score with a weighted emphasis on the ease of use and maneuverability performance scores.
+The sections below provide more details on the Vista's performance during testing.
+The individual metric scores were used to determine the overall score with an emphasis on ease of use and maneuverability performance.

 Ease of Use